mobilizeio/draftjs_html/README.md

 **Note:** Neither of the parse methods parse JSON strings, they expect Ruby hash objects.

+These parsed objects support rudimentary validation.
+Note that the `DraftjsHtml::Draftjs::NullContent` version always presents as invalid.

 ### Spec support

 To make it easier to test our own code, we've developed a few RSpec matchers that